In times of financial uncertainty, many people choose to invest in tangible assets, with art being a primary example.

 However, if you’ve never purchased art before, it can be daunting to take the first steps when investing in art.
 There is plenty to consider when investing in art, from the benefits to the types of art to invest in.
 This is something we can help with at Grove Gallery.

-Read on for our beginner’s guide on investing in art.
+Read on for our beginner’s guide to investing in art.
 In this blog, we’ll be letting you know some of the most important things you should consider when you’re beginning your art investment journey and starting your art collection.

 Understand The Benefits of Art Investment

-Other investment opportunities – for example, real estate and the stock market, are prone to drastic fluctuations – and can be hugely impacted during times of financial uncertainty.
+Other investment opportunities, for example, real estate and the stock market, are prone to drastic fluctuations and can be hugely impacted during times of financial uncertainty.

-As well as being an effective and stable way of generating profit, art has cultural, social, intellectual, and of course, aesthetic value too.
+As well as being an effective and stable way of generating profit, art has cultural, social, intellectual, and, of course, aesthetic value too.

 Choose The Type of Art to Invest In

 There are several types of artwork that you can invest in to add to your art collection.
 Choosing the right type of art to invest in is one of the most important decisions you will make when investing in art.

 First of all, you have the Old Masters.
 Old Masters typically refers to paintings by prominent European artists produced between 1300 and 1830.
 The Old Masters include artworks spanning from the Renaissance period right through to early modernism.